 I swirled the wine about in the glass and asked myself, ‘What do I know about wine?’ and the honest answer was – nothing.
-I did not find it overly sweet and I certainly could not detect the blueberry – but I was adamant about one thing – I certainly enjoyed the glass, and quickly poured me another to prove the point.
+I did not find it overly sweet, and I certainly could not detect the blueberry – but I was adamant about one thing – I certainly enjoyed the glass and quickly poured myself another to prove the point.

 Like wine – given time we will discover if my book fulfils the desire of my intended audience – I only need to bottle it.
 When the cork is popped, I have to be satisfied in my work.

-I run a hand over my face and head – I haven’t shaven in days and my hair is long and messy, and I am eating irregularly… I am not feeling myself.
+I run a hand over my face and head – I haven’t shaved in days, and my hair is long and messy, and I am eating irregularly … I am not feeling myself.